-RuMe Bag — Incredibly light and easy to pack, a RuMe bag can serve as a grocery bag, beach bag, laundry bag, or just about anything else.
+Tote Bag — Incredibly light and easy to pack, a tote bag can serve as a grocery bag, beach bag, laundry bag, or just about anything else.
 They’re incredibly handy and we recommend adding one to your packing list for Europe this summer.
 We’ve been carrying ours for years and it never stops coming in handy!

 Swiss Army Knife — Want to open wine bottles in your hotel room, slice cheese from the market, or cut up that baguette from the bakery?
 You’ll be so glad you brought along a Swiss Army Knife!

 Comfortable Day Bag — We currently use Pacsafe’s sleek anti-theft backpack and love it, but if you don’t want to shell out the cash for this trip, that’s totally understandable.
 Just aim for something comfortable to wear, not flashy, and medium-sized–we used a Northface Jester backpack for years and loved it as well.

 Umbrella — Option A: Plan on buying an umbrella when it starts pouring down rain.
 Option B: Plan ahead and buy a (probably much sturdier) umbrella before leaving.
 Option C: Hope you get lucky with the weather (but fair warning, we’ve never been to Europe, even in the summer, and avoided rain entirely!).

 Sunglasses — You’ll be glad you put these on your summer packing list for Europe–though of course, if you forget them (or lose them during your trip like I’ve definitely done more than once), it’s extremely easy to pick up a pair while traveling just about anywhere else in Europe.